dileepkanumuri/Generative-Adversarial-Networks-GANs-Specialization/README.md

 ### Course 3: Apply Generative Adversarial Networks (GANs)

-- This is the third course in the Generative Adversarial Networks (GANs) Specialization.

 #### Week 1: GANs for Data Augmentation and Privacy Preservation

 - Explore the applications of GANs and examine them w.r.t. data augmentation, privacy, and anonymity.